tuanphpvn/aspnet-Home/README.md

 That said, you can also try out ASP.NET 5 with just a command-prompt and a text editor.
 The following instructions will walk you through getting your dev environment setup.

-### Install the K Version Manager (KVM)
+### Install the .NET Version Manager (DNVM)

 The first thing we need to do is setup the tools required to build and run an application.
-We will start out by getting the [K Version Manager (KVM)](https://github.com/aspnet/Home/wiki/version-manager).
-We use the K Version Manager to install different versions of the ASP.NET 5 runtime and switch between them.
+We will start out by getting the [.NET Version Manager (DNVM)](https://github.com/aspnet/Home/wiki/version-manager).
+We use the .NET Version Manager to install different versions of the DNX runtime that powers ASP.NET 5 and switch between them.

+**IMPORTANT**: `dnvm` was formerly known as `kvm`.
+If you are going to be working with the currently released preview version of ASP.NET 5 (Beta 3), you MUST use `kvm` as the two are NOT interoperable.
+So, working in `dev`?
+Use `dnvm`.
+Working in `master`?
+Use `kvm`.

 #### Windows
-To install KVM on Windows run the following command, which will download and run a script that installs KVM for the current user (requires admin privileges for Powershell).
+To install `dnvm` on Windows run the following command, which will download and run a script that installs `dnvm` for the current user (requires admin privileges for Powershell).

 ##### Stable(ish)
 This will use the currently released version of `kvm` (from the `release` branch of this repo).
+NOTE: `dnvm` has not yet been merged to the stable master branch, so we're still using `kvm` here!

 ```
 @powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.ps1'))"